Supreme Court Will Not Hear Transgender Student's Case This Term

 Lawyers for both the school board and the student had asked the justices to keep the case and resolve the larger question about whether the sex discrimination ban in Title IX of the Education Amendments of 1972 includes a ban on anti-transgender discrimination as well.
 The justices declined to do so.

 Now, the US Court of Appeals for the Fourth Circuit will need to address that larger question.
 When it heard the case initially, it avoided answering that question, instead ruling on the basis of deferring to the Obama administration’s guidance that it had interpreted Title IX and its implementing regulations to provide that protection.
-After ruling that Title IX and its implement regulations are ambiguous on the question of transgender protections, it then held that the Obama administration’s pro-transgender interpretation was a permissible interpretation.
+After ruling that Title IX and its implementation regulations are ambiguous on the question of transgender protections, it then held that the Obama administration’s pro-transgender interpretation was a permissible interpretation.

 With that guidance withdrawn — the Trump administration took no position on the underlying question — the question of whether the statute itself protects transgender people from discrimination will need to be resolved.
 The Supreme Court — perhaps wanting the issue to percolate a little longer or at least wait until there are nine justices — will, with Monday’s move, avoid having to answer that question for the time being.